第11回 ”Pero” 林 宏行 No Wasted Days〜アンチメインストリームの美学

 You've spent a lot of time with Robin in California, Hawaii, Australia, and Europe.
 I don't mean this in a weird way, but I'm impressed that you're able to get along with such tough members even though you're not fluent in English (laughs).

-I think I've been able to be with him for a long time because he really embodies the cool aspects of single fin longboarding.
-I was lucky to be able to see it in full and film it when I was young and full of energy.
-Of course, there were countless accidents and troubles along the way (laughs).
+For me, I've been able to be with him for a long time because he really embodies the cool aspects of single fin longboarding.
+I was lucky to be able to see it in full force when I was young and full of energy, and even film it.
+Of course, there were countless accidents and travel troubles along the way (laughs).

 Aside from California and Australia, you've also been to Europe quite a few times, right?

-I always went there once a year at the end of the year, so that continued for five years.
-There were times when I went twice a year.
-First, I went to France and stayed there for a while, then drove to Spain with Robin, and then took a ferry from Spain to Morocco.
-That was for three weeks or a month.
-Even if I went in conjunction with a magazine, the money only came in six months later, so it was really hard.
-But I thought Robin was the real deal, and it was the best opportunity for a photographer, so I was able to do it.
-Normally, you wouldn't go to Europe to take photos if it didn't make you any money, but I thought I could do it now and wouldn't be able to do it when I'm an old man.
-Among them, the support of Toshihide Tanaka of Sea Kong was truly indescribable, and the gratitude I received from Seiichiro Nakamura, a legend of single fin longboarding, for every meal in France and Morocco, and the opportunity to learn about adult tastes, are the greatest assets and the foundation of who I am today.
+I always went there at the end of the year, and that continued for five years.
+Sometimes I even went twice a year.
+First, I'd go to France for a short stay, then drive to Spain with Robin, and then take a ferry from Spain to Morocco.
+That would last three weeks or a month.
+Even if I went in conjunction with a magazine, the money wouldn't come in for six months, so it was really tough.
+But I thought Robin was the real deal, and it was a great opportunity for a photographer, so I was happy to do it.
+Normally, you wouldn't go all the way to Europe for a shoot without making any money, but I thought I could do it now, and I wouldn't be able to do it when I'm old.
+Among those experiences, the support from Toshihide Tanaka of Sea Kong is truly indescribable.
+The gratitude I received from single-fin longboard legend Seiichiro Nakamura for every meal we had in France and Morocco, and the opportunity to learn about adult tastes, are the greatest assets and the foundation of who I am today.

-After hearing all of this, I'm really looking forward to someday releasing these unreleased photos!
+After hearing all this, I'm really looking forward to the day when these unpublished photos will be released!
 Finally, what does the beach mean to you, Pero?

 I wonder.
 I was lucky enough to be born in this area, so maybe I was able to jump into this flow.
-Being close to the sea also gave me a job.
-I was lucky enough to be able to do what I loved in the place where I was born and raised, and before I knew it, I met a great surfer who lives with the waves, and he has been guiding me!
+Being near the ocean also gave me a job.
+I was lucky enough to be able to do what I loved in the place where I was born and raised, and before I knew it, I met some amazing surfers who live with the waves, and they've been guiding me!

-"Pero" Hiroyuki Hayashi Born in 1972, from and currently living in Kugenuma, Fujisawa City.
-With a father who loved cameras , he went on to study photography at Tokyo Polytechnic University.
-He served as an assistant to filmmaker and photographer Mitsuyuki Shibata, who also lives in Shonan , and learned the ABCs of photography and life before going independent.
-He is passionate about single fin longboards, and continues to pursue stylish surfers from Japan and abroad.
-He currently works at his own photography studio with stylist Moriyasu's botanical design shop BIRDIE and EDNA SURFBOARDS ' Shinsuke Enomoto at Edna-ya in Fujisawa Honmachi.
+"Pero" Hayashi Hiroyuki: Born in 1972, he is from and currently lives in Kugenuma, Fujisawa City.
+With a father who loved cameras , he went on to study photography at Tokyo Polytechnic University's Faculty of Art.
+He worked as an assistant to filmmaker and photographer Shibata Mitsuyuki, who also lives in Shonan , where he learned the basics of photography and life before going independent.
+He is passionate about single-fin longboards and continues to photograph stylish surfers from Japan and abroad.
+He currently works at BIRDIE, a botanical design shop run by stylist Moriyasu , at Edna-ya in Fujisawa Honmachi, and runs his own photography studio with Enomoto Shinsuke of EDNA SURFBOARDS .

 https://www.perophoto.com